Panonim/servant-demo/README.md

 >
 > This is a demo build!
 >
-> The full release is coming soon after polishing the visuals and deployment experience.
+> The full release can be found here: https://github.com/Panonim/servant
->
-> It will be fully open source.

 # ServAnt
 ServAnt is a lightweight, read‑only Docker dashboard designed for developers and homelabs.